Invasive species in the United States: Government policies and management efforts

 The federal government has historically promoted the introduction and widespread distribution of species that became invasive, including multiflora rose, kudzu, and others for numerous reasons.
 Before the 20th century, numerous species were imported and released without government oversight, such as the gypsy moth and house sparrow.
 Over 50% of flora recognized as invasive or noxious weeds were deliberately introduced to the United States, by either government policy or individuals.
 Current government policy can be broadly separated into two categories: preventing entry of a potential invasive species and controlling the spread of species already present.
 This is carried out by different government agencies, depending on what types of damage a species can cause.

 Regulations

 The Lacey Act of 1900 was originally designed to protect game wildlife.
 Its role has increased to prohibit parties from bringing non-native species into the country that have the potential to become invasive.
-The Lacey Act gives the United States Fish and Wildlife Service (FWS) the power to list a species as "injurious" and regulate or prohibit its entry into the U.S. The Alien Species Prevention and Enforcement Act of 1992 makes it illegal to transport through the mail a plant or animal deemed injurious.
+The Lacey Act (as 18 U.S.C.
+42) gives the United States Fish and Wildlife Service (FWS) the power to list a species as "injurious" and regulate or prohibit its entry into the U.S. The Alien Species Prevention and Enforcement Act of 1992 makes it illegal to transport through the mail a plant or animal deemed injurious.
 The FWS concerns itself mostly with the invasive species likely to threaten sensitive habitats or endangered species.